Cargill/splinter/splinterd/man/splinterd.1.md

 =======

 `--admin-timeout TIMEOUT`
-: Sets the coordinator timeout, in milliseconds, for admin service proposals.
+: Sets the coordinator timeout, in seconds, for admin service proposals.
-  (Default: 30000 ms (30 seconds).)
+  (Default: 30 seconds.)

   This setting affects consensus-related activities for pending circuit changes (functions that use the two-phase commit agreement protocol in the Scabbard